openfga/rfcs/20231214-listUsers-api.md

     }
     ```

-    The `user_filters` defines an array of `ListUsersFilter` (e.g. type restriction definitions) that will be used to control the expansion.
-As ListUsers expansion occurs, if we find a user/subject that meets one of the user_filters type restriction(s), then we include the result in the response and stop further expansion on that subproblem.
+    The `ListUsersFilter` is an array of type restriction definitions that will be used to control the expansion.
+As ListUsers expansion occurs, if we find a user/subject that meets one of the `user_filters` type restriction(s), then we include the result in the response and stop further expansion on that subproblem.
 Once we've found a result meeting the filter criteria we don't explore that subproblem any further, even if it would lead to more results matching the other filters in the `user_filters` (see Example 5 below for further details).

     Initially `user_filters` will be limited to 1 filter (array of size 1), but we've planned on allowing the client to filter by multiple user filters in the future (as the community sees the need).